-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Funds from Operations."
+A reconciliation for Funds from Operations to net income computed in accordance with GAAP is provided under the heading of "Management's Discussion and Analysis of Financial Condition and Results of Operations, Funds from Operations".

-Management's Discussion and Analysis of Financial Condition and Results of Operation
+Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations